-Under recently issued final Treasury Regulations, a RIC that receives business interest income may pass through its net business interest income for purposes of the tax rules applicable to the interest expense limitations under Section 163(j) of the Code.
+A RIC that receives business interest income may pass through its net business interest income for purposes of the tax rules applicable to the interest expense limitations under Section 163(j) of the Code.
 A RIC's total "Section 163(j) Interest Dividend" for a tax year is limited to the excess of the RIC's business interest income over the sum of its business interest expense and its other deductions properly allocable to its business interest income.
 A RIC may, in its discretion, designate all or a portion of ordinary dividends as Section 163(j) Interest Dividends, which would allow the recipient shareholder to treat the designated portion of such dividends as interest income for purposes of determining such shareholder's interest expense deduction limitation under Section 163(j).
 This can potentially increase the amount of a shareholder's interest expense deductible under Section 163(j).
-In general, to be eligible to treat a Section 163(j) Interest Dividend as interest income, you must have held your shares in a Fund for more than 180 days during the 361-day period beginning on the date that is 180 days before the date on which the share becomes ex-dividend with respect to such dividend.
+In general, to be eligible to treat a Section 163(j) Interest Dividend as interest income, you must have held your shares in a Fund for more than 180 days during the 361-day period beginning on the date that is 180 days before the date on which the share becomes exdividend with respect to such dividend.
 Section 163(j) Interest Dividends, if so designated by a Fund, will be reported to your financial intermediary or otherwise in accordance with the requirements specified by the IRS.

 Each sale, redemption, or exchange of Fund shares may be a taxable event.
 For tax purposes, an exchange of your Fund shares for shares of a different Fund is the same as a sale.
-Any capital gain or loss realized upon a sale, redemption or exchange of Fund shares is generally treated as long-term capital gain or loss if the shares have been held for more than twelve months.
+Assuming a shareholder holds Fund shares as a capital asset, any capital gain or loss realized upon a sale, redemption or exchange of Fund shares is generally treated as long-term capital gain or loss if the shares have been held for more than twelve months.
 Capital gain or loss realized upon a sale, redemption or exchange of Fund shares held for twelve months or less is generally treated as short-term capital gain or loss, except that any capital loss on the sale of the Fund shares held for six months or less is treated as long-term capital loss to the extent that capital gain dividends were paid with respect to such Fund shares.
+Any loss realized on a sale will be disallowed to the extent Fund shares are acquired, including through reinvestment of dividends, within a 61-day period beginning 30 days before and ending 30 days after the disposition of such shares.
+The ability to deduct capital losses may be limited.